cobalthq/cobalt-product-public-docs/content/en/Assets/create-asset.md

 You can upload this information to your asset, as described in the section on [Attachments](/assets/create-asset/#attachments).

-### Cloud Configuration
+### Cloud Network

-We can help users test their cloud configurations by service.
-In general, cloud services correspond to what may be installed on internal servers.
-But you also need to specify cloud components for the Technology Stack.
+We can help users test their cloud configurations.
+While cloud services often mirror components you might run on internal servers, specify the appropriate cloud resources when defining your Technology Stack.

-In this case, cloud configuration technology stacks correspond to the services that you might buy from a cloud provider such as Google, Amazon, or Microsoft.
+A cloud technology stacks correspond to the services that you might buy from a cloud provider (such as Google Cloud, Amazon Web Services, or Microsoft Azure).

-To help you list the right components, we provide this list of examples:
+Here are some common examples of services to include:

 - APIs
-- VPNs
+- Databases (e.g., SQL, RDMS)
-- S3 Buckets
+- Networking (e.g., VPNs)
-- Databases (SQL, RDMS)
+- Storage Services (e.g., S3 Buckets
 - Remote Desktops
 - Virtual Machines